 By learning through real world project implementation, the Partnership transforms proprietary datasets into sustainably generated, sharable insights for improving public sector services and infrastructure.

 Master data license agreements are signed between Data Partners and Development Partners.

 Data Partners use the Partnership Portal to vet project proposals submitted by staff of international organizations (Development Partners).

 Upon project approval, data are securely and responsibly ingested, stored, and managed through the Partnership IT architecture and procedures.

-Data Partners are kept updated through the Partnership portal of derived data products and new methods.
+Data Partners are kept in the loop about derived data products and new methods.